lezcano/CPProb/README.md

 ## Building CPProb
 In order to build ALCP you will need [CMake][] and a C++14 compiler.

-All the dependancies are automatically managed by cmake.
-If cmake does not find a dependance, it will download and configure it automatically.
+All the dependancies are automatically managed by CMake.
+If CMake does not find a dependance, it will download and configure it automatically.

 The dependancies are the following: